pglen/pyvserv/README.md

 ## Testing:

- Pytest test cases all pass.
-Note that the pytest process starts the pyvserv.py at the first test, and terminates it after the last test.
+ All pytest cases pass.
+Note that the for the pytest client tests one needs to start the 'pyvserv.py' server.
+ The server --port and --dataroot option can ba used to start the server in an alternate universe.
 Please make sure it does not interfere with production.

    More test coming soon ....

     ============================= test session starts ==============================
     platform linux -- Python 3.10.12, pytest-7.4.3, pluggy-1.0.0